North Eastern Electric Power Corporation Limited

 a central public sector undertaking.
 It is under the ownership of Ministry of Power, Government of India.
-It was formed on 2 April 1976 to plan, investigate, design, construct, generate, operate and maintain power stations in the North Eastern Region of India.
+It was formed on 2 April 1976 to plan, investigate, design, construct, generate, operate and maintain power stations in the North Eastern Region of India.NEEPCO is a subsidiary of the Maharatna PSU, NTPC Ltd.

 NEEPCO is conferred with the Schedule A- Miniratna Category-I CPSU status.